How Often Should You Wash Your Dog? A 2026 Guide by Coat Type

 Long/SilkyShih Tzu, Maltese, Yorkshire TerrierEvery 6-8 weeksEvery 2-3 weeks (if needed)

-Wool and Oodle coats (Poodles, Cavoodles, Spoodles) are non-shedding but require the most maintenance.
+Wool and Oodle coats (Poodles, Cavoodles, Spoodles) are non-shedding but require the most care.
 Here’s why:

-• Hair Grows Continuously: Like human hair, it doesn’t fall out naturally and must be clipped regularly
+• Hair grows all the time – Like human hair, it doesn’t fall out naturally and must be clipped

-• Prone to Matting: Without regular brushing and clipping, the coat becomes matted within 6-8 weeks
+• Prone to matting – Without regular brushing and clipping, the coat becomes matted quickly

-• Skin Health: Matted hair traps moisture and bacteria, leading to skin infections
+• Skin health – Matted hair traps moisture and bacteria, leading to infections

-• Professional Clipping: These breeds need a full body clip every 4-6 weeks to maintain a healthy length
+• Professional clipping – These breeds need a full body clip every 4-6 weeks

 Double-coated breeds (Labradors, Golden Retrievers, Huskies) have a dense undercoat that protects them from heat and cold.
 Over-washing can damage this natural protection.

-• Natural Oils: The undercoat produces oils that repel water and dirt
+• Natural oils – The undercoat produces oils that keep off water and dirt

-• Self-Cleaning: These breeds are naturally “self-cleaning” and rarely need baths unless visibly dirty
+• Self-cleaning – These breeds are naturally “self-cleaning” and rarely need baths unless dirty

-• Seasonal Shedding: They “blow” their undercoat twice a year—professional de-shedding treatments are more valuable than frequent baths
+• Seasonal shedding – Professional de-shedding treatments are better than frequent baths

-According to the Australian Veterinary Association, double-coated breeds typically only need professional grooming every 8-12 weeks, with home baths only when necessary (e.g., after swimming in saltwater or rolling in mud).
+According to the Australian Veterinary Association, double-coated breeds usually only need professional grooming every 8-12 weeks.

-Washing your dog too frequently (more than once a week for most breeds) can cause:
+Washing your dog too often (more than once a week for most breeds) can cause:

-• Increased Shedding: Paradoxically, over-washing can trigger excessive shedding in double-coated breeds
+• Increased shedding – Over-washing can trigger extra shedding in double-coated breeds

-• Skin Infections: Dry, cracked skin is more susceptible to bacterial and fungal infections
+• Skin infections – Dry skin is more likely to get bacterial and fungal infections

 Signs you’re over-washing: